Chechen - Wikilangs Models

 Comprehensive Research Report & Full Ablation Study

-This repository contains NLP models trained and evaluated by Wikilangs, specifically on CE Wikipedia data.
+This repository contains NLP models trained and evaluated by Wikilangs, specifically on Chechen Wikipedia data.
 We analyze tokenizers, n-gram models, Markov chains, vocabulary statistics, and word embeddings.

 π Repository Contents